 DCA participates in many community events to address consumer and worker issues and attends industry events to help businesses understand City laws, including licensing and workplace regulations.
 See our calendar.

 The NYC Human Resources Administration can help you find health insurance and care that meets your needs and budget.
 Call 311, text CoveredNYC (or SeguroNYC) to 877877, visit nyc.gov/health to find a Health Department Certified Application Counselor for free in-person help.

 NYC Financial Empowerment Centers offer free one-on-one professional financial counseling.
 The service is confidential, and our professional counselors speak multiple languages.
 Learn more about NYC Financial Empowerment Centers.

-If you earned $64,000 or less in 2016, use NYC Free Tax Prep to file for free and keep your whole refund.
-Learn more NYC Tax Prep.
+If you earned $66,000 or less in 2017, use NYC Free Tax Prep to file for free and keep your whole refund.
+Learn more NYC Free Tax Prep.

 The City of New York is committed to helping New Yorkers protect their money and make the most of their hard-earned dollars.
 The NYC Direct Deposit program provides free checking accounts to workers who directly deposit their pay.
 Learn more about NYC Direct Deposit.

 The NYS Department of Labor enforces the State Labor Law for minimum wage, hours of work, child labor, payment of wages and wage supplements, migrant farm labor, and conditions in the garment industry.
 The agency protect workers, assist the unemployed and connect job seekers to jobs.
 Learn more about the NYS Department of Labor.